lexicHQ/docs/channel.md

 };
 ```

-Use the `request` module to save it to a CRM or create addtional attributes based on it.
+Use the `request` module to save it to CRM or create addtional attributes based on it for a more personalized conversational experience.

 ### Sending Events to the Bot